nyabkun/qq-benchmark/README.md

     <dependency>
         <groupId>com.github.nyabkun</groupId>
         <artifactId>qq-benchmark</artifactId>
-        <version>v2023-05-28</version>
+        <version>v2023-06-01</version>
     </dependency>
 </dependencies>
 ```

 ## How did I create this library

-- This library was created using [qq-compact-lib](https://github.com/nyabkun/qq-compact-lib) to generates compact, self-contained libraries.
+- This library was created using [qq-compact-lib](https://github.com/nyabkun/qq-compact-lib) to generates a compact, self-contained library.
+- **qq-compact-lib** is a Kotlin library that can extract code elements from your codebase and make a compact library.
 - It utilizes [PSI](https://plugins.jetbrains.com/docs/intellij/psi.html) to resolve function calls and class references.
 - The original repository is currently being organized, and I'm gradually extracting and publishing smaller libraries.